jbcodeforce/order-producer-python/README.md

     oc set env pod/order-producer-python-4-tq27j --list
     ```

 Running the scripts/setenv.sh will set those environment variables.
+(Set the environment variable for the kafka broker end points, and the API key in the setenv-tmpl.sh and rename the scripts as setenv.sh )

 ## Run integration test